JohannesKonings/JohannesKonings.github.io/_posts/2022-08-xx-aws_example_ddb_analytics_quicksight_cdk.md

 ---
 layout:     post
-title:      Example how to analyze DynamoDB item changes with Kinesis and Athena created with CDK
+title:      Example how to visualize DynamoDB item changes with Quicksight (S3 source) created with CDK
 date:       2022-08-xx 08:15:18
 published:  false
-summary:    This post is how stream data changes of a DynamoDb table via Kinesis Data Stream and Kinesis Firehose to S3, and analyze the data with Athena.
+summary:    This post is how to visualize the streamed data changes of a DynamoDb table via Kinesis Data Stream and Kinesis Firehose to S3.
 Build with CDK.
 categories: aws
 thumbnail: aws_kinesis
 tags: